BroadbandForum/usp/specification/discovery/index.md

 **R-DIS.4** - If mDNS advertisement for a MTP is enabled on an Endpoint, the Endpoint MUST listen for messages using that MTP from other Endpoints requesting establishment of USP communication over that MTP.

 **R-DIS.5** - If mDNS is enabled, a USP Endpoint MUST use mDNS to resolve a FQDN with domain "`.local.`".

+In general, the expectation is that Agents will advertise themselves so they will be discoverable by Controllers.
+Controllers are not expected to advertise themselves, but are expected to discover Agents and respond to applicable mDNS requests from Agents.
+Agents will use mDNS to resolve a Controller "`.local.`" FQDN (and get DNS-SD records) when the Agent needs to send a Notification to that Controller.

 <a id="dns" />